KrakeX/perl-padawan-bootcamp-2016/README.md

 The test application will consist in a REST API for a functional shopping cart.

-The minimum features to be completed are:
+Key Points, minimum features to be completed are:

   - POD Documented API.
 2 points.
 [Read perlpod](http://perldoc.perl.org/perlpod.html)
   - POD Documented methods.
 2 points.
 [More perlpod](https://juerd.nl/site.plp/perlpodtut)